-TSTC 1102 will be required for the students on the Marshall campus, but is available statewide.
+TSTC 1102 will be offered for students at the Marshall campus.
 See your program advisor for more information.

-\This program is eligible for a Money-Back Guarantee.
-Visit page 93 for more details.
+This program is eligible for a Money-Back Guarantee.
+Visit page 89 for more details.

 Due to COVID-19, this program may be taught online or hybrid.
 To check the modality of your program, see: tstc.edu/coronavirus/ methodofinstruction